-The Hydraulic Principles CEU training course uses a multiple choice type answer key.
-You can find a copy of the answer key in the front of the course assignment or lesson in Word format on TLC's website under the Assignment Page.
+The Pumping Principles CEU training course uses a multiple choice type answer key.
+You can find a copy of the answer key in Word format on TLC's website under the Assignment Page.
 You can also find complete course support under the Assignment Page.
-You can also find complete course support under the Assignment Page.
-You can swers in the separate answer key or assignment.
+You can write your answers in this manual or type out your own answer key.

 TLC would prefer that you type out and fax or e-mail the final exam to TLC, but it is not required.
+You will have 90 days from receipt of this manual to complete it in order to receive your Continuing Education Units (CEUs) or Professional Development Hours (PDHs).
+A score of 70% or better is necessary to pass this course.